chloe0524/holbertonschool-low_level_programming/README.md

 # **holbertonschool-low_level_programming :star:**

 This repository contains various C :heart: projects completed while learning coding fundamentals during the first trimester at Holberton School Toulouse.
+These projects served as practice exercises with the goal of learning essential coding concepts and applying them to practical problems.

 #### Project List: